-Program/CIP Code: BADM.AAS/52.0201 Credits Required: 60 Division: Math, Science and Business Technology Contact: MSBT@kckcc.edu Accreditation: Accreditation Council for Business Schools and Programs (ACBSP)
+Program/CIP Code: BADM.AAS/52.0201

+Accreditation: Accreditation Council for Business Schools and Programs (ACBSP)

-This program provides courses to prepare students for immediate employment in many areas of work.
-Students interested in a transfer program should follow the suggested listing of courses for The Associate in Science in Liberal Arts & Sciences transfer degree for Business and they are required to fulfill all degree requirements of the transfer institution.
-Deviations must be approved by the Dean of Math, Science and Business Technology.
+The AAS in Business Administration program prepares graduates to start or advance their careers in the competitive world of business.
+Students in the program attain a solid foundation in business knowledge, fundamental principles and professional communication skills.
+Students interested in a transfer program should follow the suggested listing of courses for the Associate in Science in Liberal Arts and Sciences transfer degree for Business.
+These students should also contact the Student Advising Center and the four-year college of their choice to obtain a list of course requirements of the transfer institution.